AvivGelfand/Resume/README.md

 - Demonstrated success in AI and software development through academic/private projects and roles, with a track record of implementing machine learning models to solve complex problems requiring strong collaboration and rapid self-learning skills, consistently delivering efficient and accurate models.
 # Experience

-## The Hebrew University of Jerusalem, Prof. Adi Leibovitch's Quantitative Legal Research Lab, NLP Data Scientist / Research Assistant
+## Hebrew University of Jerusalem, Dr. Adi Leibovitch's quantitative research lab, NLP Data Scientist / Research Assistant

 - Oct 2023 – May 2024
 - Successfully executed a Supervised-Fine-Tuning training of large language models to classify defendant arguments in trials for a broader statistical legal research project; reduced labeling time and errors, replacing manual tagging with LLM-based tagging.